A unified diagrammatic approach to topological fixed point models: Topological order in 3+1 dimensions

 In order to find those 3-cells, 4-cells and 5-cells, we need an operation called the \emph{stellar cone}, which transforms a $n$-cell into a $n+1$-cell by the following procedure.
 First, add an additional vertex called \emph{central vertex}.
 Then, for every boundary $x$-cell, add an $x+1$-cell which is spanned by this $x$-cell and the central vertex (the original $n$-cell together with the central vertex span the $n+1$-cell itself).
 If there is a branching structure, there are two different choices of orientation for the new edges.
 Either they are all pointing towards the central vertex, or away from it.

 In general, in the $n$-dimensional $n$-cell liquid, we can take as $x$-cells the stellar cones of the $x-1$-cells, which are the same as the $x-1$-cells of the $n-1$-dimensional $n-1$-cell liquid.
-E.g., the 3-3 Pachner moves yield a $5$-simplex, which is the stellar cone of the $4$-simplex representing an element.
-The 4-flip hat element is the stellar cone of the flip hat, which is a binding of the present liquid, as well as an element of the $3$-dimensional volume liquid (Eq.~\eqref{eq:01_fliphat}), as well as the $(01)$ triangle symmetry move of the unoriented $2$-dimensional face liquid (Eq.~\eqref{eq:01_triangle_symmetry}).
+E.g., the 3-3 Pachner moves yield a $5$-simplex, which is the stellar cone of the $4$-simplex representing a tensor.
+The 4-flip hat tensor is the stellar cone of the flip hat, which is a bond dimension of the present liquid, as well as a tensor of the $3$-dimensional volume liquid (Eq.~\eqref{eq:01_fliphat}), as well as the $(01)$ triangle symmetry move of the unoriented $2$-dimensional face liquid (Eq.~\eqref{eq:01_triangle_symmetry}).
 At the same time, the $4$-flip hat is the $(01)$ tetrahedron symmetry move of the unoriented version of the $3$-dimensional volume liquid.
 As another example, both the $(01)$ $4$-simplex symmetry move as well as the $4$-simplex cancellation move yield the same $5$-cell which the stellar cone of the 4-flip hat.

 As the last example shows, the $5$-cells can be decomposed into two $4$-ball triangulations in different ways.
 We certainly do not want to choose all those decompositions, as, e.g., different decompositions of the $5$-simplex yield all different variants of the $4$-dimensional Pachner moves already.
 However, it always suffices to take a single Pachner move (one of the ones with the most open indices), together with symmetry cancellation moves from which we can derive all others.